-Since 1930 (with a short 6 year break during the WWII years) The Florida Strawberry Festival has drawn crowds of people from all over the country to the Plant City, FL for a week of berry flavored fun each spring.
-Even though I lived in Florida for close to 20 years off and on, I never attended the festival myself until this spring.
+Since 1930 (with a short 6 year break during WWII) The Florida Strawberry Festival has drawn crowds of people from all over the country to Plant City, FL each spring for a week of berry flavored fun.
+Even though I lived in Florida for close to 20 years off and on, I never attended the festival myself until this year.
 As far as Americana festivals go, this one is a pretty big deal, as I mentioned, people come from all over the county and all over the world to experience this little bit of days-gone-by.
 As you walk around the grounds, you could almost be in 1950 (if everyone weren’t dressed in Hollister t-shirts, that is).
-It has that old-timey carnival feel to it.
-There are livestock pavilions, several strawberry related merchandise buildings, shows, etc as well as several displays on subjects like FL agriculture, local high school FFA clubs, past festival queens (see the 1952 queen below), strawberry dioramas, and a myriad of arts and crafts.
+The place has that old-timey carnival feel to it.
+There are livestock pavilions, several strawberry related merchandise buildings, shows, etc. as well as several displays on subjects like FL agriculture, local high school FFA clubs, past festival queens (see the 1953 queen Ruby Jean Barker, below), strawberry dioramas, and a myriad of arts and crafts.
 In addition to the many free daytime shows, they also have special headliner shows each evening for an additional cost.
-We aren’t talking has-been shmoes here either; I mean people like The Oak Ridge Boys, Gretchen Wilson, Crystal Gayle, Hank Williams Jr., Vince Gill, Charlie Daniel’s Band, The Band Perry & Reba.
+We aren’t talking small-town-nobody shmoes here either; I mean people like The Oak Ridge Boys, Crystal Gayle, Hank Williams Jr., Vince Gill, Charlie Daniel’s Band, The Band Perry & Reba.